Don’t have time to write? Here’s a secret. Not having time to write is very rarely about actual time.

 Right now, at this very moment, there’s not a lot of time to spare.
 But generally?
 Normally?
 With some shuffling and organisation?
 There’s always somewhere I can squeeze in a few minutes with my notebook.
 Because a few minutes a day is all you need.

-Fun fact: the fundamental difference between you and someone who has written their book?
-It’s that they wrote their book.
+Fun fact: the fundamental difference between you and someone who has written their book is that they wrote their book.

 Because it was important.